 Located in Italy’s Gulf of Naples, the island of Capri is famous its rugged yet beautiful landscape, mild climate, and deep-rooted history as a popular tourist destination.
 While it is mainly known for its upscale beach resorts and high-end shops, it also has twelve churches, seven museums and several monuments.
 In this guide you’ll find the island’s history and best things to do in Capri.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 One of the main draws to visiting Italy is getting in your dose of art and history while still being able to experience a beach vacation.
 On our Day Trip from Rome to Pompeii, learn some of the Amalfi Coast’s rich history in a gorgeous coastal setting, while also visiting Sorrento.
 Located very close to Capri, this tour is a great way to experience the coast in a day trip from Rome.

 Historians have discovered that people have inhabited the island of Capri since the Neolithic and Bronze Age.
 When the foundations of the Villa of Augustus (first Emperor of the Roman Empire) were excavated, they found bones and ancient artifacts.
 Capri was essentially built for Augustus, with temples, villas, aqueducts and gardens.
 The intricacies of August’s requests have led Capri to become one of Italy’s most beautiful destinations.

 In the 19th century, French troops occupied Capri under Napoleon.
 Later, the island became a naval base.
 And today, Capri is mainly a vacation island, occupied by resorts, hotels and restaurants.

 Capri is located in the Tyrrhenian Sea off the Sorrentine Peninsula, on the south side of the Gulf of Naples in the Campania region of Italy.
 The island’s main town also shares the same name, Capri.